myscr476/X/README.md

 ## Fork System
-Fork to this [repository.](https://github.com/myscr476/X/fork) If you want to add main.py some feature like directory for Linux and Darwin, it's okay to fork!
+Fork to this [repository.](https://github.com/myscr476/X/fork) If you want to add main.py some feature like directory for another OS, it's okay to fork!